Catallactic/catallactic-site/docs/whitepaper.md

 ### 9.2.
 Upgradeable

-As theoretical framework is still being created, the CryptoCommodity contract must be upgradeable to include new updates and definitions.
+we love the principle of inmutability but we also think technology is not yet ready for it.
+As theoretical framework is still being created and need to learn from experience with benchmarks, creating an inmutable token is like shooting your own feet if you want to do a serious project.
+We think we need to achieve trust by different means as having a great project and a mission.
+As a consequence, currently, the CryptoCommodity contract must be upgradeable to include new updates and definitions.
 In order to prevent a reputational risk, the upgrades can be protected by a voting system.

 Inn current implementation, every facet contains a versioned logic of the functionality.
 However, they can be upgraded in a way that one, or many functions, can be replaced by other functions with the same signature or adding new functions.

+The long term idea is to release to community the governance.

 ### 9.3.
 The challenge of Velocity of Circulation (Saleableness)